torrust/torrust-tracker/.github/CONTRIBUTING.md

 Pull requests that add new features should be first mentioned in issues in order to verify that the project owner will allow such changes to the project.

-Code in pull requests should meet the following requirements:
+Code in pull requests should meet the following standards:

 * Class names should be CamelCase, and the first letter should be capital.
 * Functions should be camelCase, and the first letter should be lower-case.